-The World Trade Center may still largely be a construction site, but on the tenth anniversary of the September 11th attacks, the site where the Twin Towers used to stand became New York City's newest landmark with the official opening of the National 9/11 Memorial.
+The World Trade Center may still be a construction site, but on the tenth anniversary of the September 11th attacks, the site where the Twin Towers used to stand became a New York City landmark with the official opening of the National 9/11 Memorial.
 Designed by architect Michael Arad, the memorial transforms the space from an empty void into an elegant and dignified place of repose.
 Two reflecting pools, vast expanses in the footprints of the towers, dominate the site, and their cascading waters drown out the surrounding sounds, creating an ideal place to pause and reflect.
-Opening to the public today, the 9/11 Memorial is a respectful, emotional complex still very much in-progress.
 Take a look through our photo gallery to see the memorial for yourself.

 Arad’s design was selected from a global competition that received more than 5,200 submissions from 63 nations.
 The reflecting pools, which sit in the exact footprints of the Twin Towers, are the center of the memorial.
 The pools as are large voids, a visible reminder of the absence of the towers that resonates with the loss that came from the destruction of the World Trade Center.
 The pools are each nearly an acre in size, and they feature the largest man made waterfalls in North America.
 The moment you enter the memorial, you hear the sound of falling water, a sound that gets louder and more prominent as you go deeper into the site.
 Standing on the edge of a pool, the waterfalls drown out all other sounds, even the clatter from the surrounding construction sites, letting you quietly reflect on your thoughts.